 In 2012, He Diankui, the former director of the Supervision Department of Qincheng Prison, revealed in an interview with China News Weekly that Jiang Qing committed suicide by taking sleeping pills: “After careful preparation, she saved up on sleeping pills and committed suicide.”

-Mao Zedong and Jiang Qing were the creators, victims, and engineers of the perfidious and unrestrained savagery of the 10-year-long Cultural Revolution inflicted on the people of China and the world.
+Mao Zedong and Jiang Qing were the creators, perpetrators, and engineers of the perfidious and unrestrained savagery of the 10-year-long Cultural Revolution inflicted on the people of China and the world.

 Translated by: Chua BC